ansible/instruqt/tracks/devops-controller/01-env-overview/assignment.md

 ☑️ Task 3 - Jenkins
 ===

+ACME Corp uses Jenkins to run a few development tasks on the *Let's Quiz!* application.

-* Click on the `Jenkins` tab on the top of the browser window.
+* Click on the *Jenkins* tab on the top of the browser window.
 * Log into *Jenkins* by clicking the `log in` button in the top right-hand corner and using the provided credentials.

 <!-- ![Jenkins login](../assets/img/jenkins_login.png) -->